Keep it Clean: Taking Care of Our Coast

 Delaware is known for having some of the highest-quality beaches in the nation.
 Locals take pride in contributing to this image by volunteering with programs to remove litter from these areas.
 Additionally, Delaware State Parks have a carry-in, carry-out policy, which reduces waste found in natural spaces as well as the costs associated with cleanup.

 International Coastal Cleanup Day

-Beginning in 2011, recyclables were sorted from trash items at Coastal Cleanup Day.
+Beginning in 2011, recyclables were sorted from trash items during the Coastal Cleanup.
 Recycling conserves resources and energy, reduces greenhouse gas emissions, and diverts waste from expensive and unsightly landfills.

-Visit the Ocean Conservancy's TIDES website to view other reports and interesting facts about cleanup efforts throughout the state and around the world.
-Joining a cleanup effort or just picking up litter on your own are easy ways for citizens to get involved in maintaining our precious beach habitats.
+Visit the Ocean Conservancy's Trash Information and Data for Education and Solutions (TIDES) website to view other reports and interesting facts about cleanup efforts around the world.
+It is easy to get involved in maintaining our beach habitats by joining a cleanup effort or picking up litter on your own.
 Every bit helps.

-Page reviewed 1/7/19
+Page reviewed 4/3/19